ro fr en es pt ar zh hi de

 There is nothing easy, neither impossible.
 Obtaining a high level of performance requires a continuous and sustained effort.
 If you dedicate yourself permanently to study and professional development, in time you will develop the necessary abilities to work efficiently with people and to lead them.
 Certainly, you must prove the ability of winning people to your side.
 And you can acquire skills over time, through practice and exercise.

-Note: Guy Rachet - Keops and The Great Piramid, Editura Lucman, 2004.
+* Note: Guy Rachet - Keops and The Great Piramid, Publishing House Lucman, 2004.